-We offer individualized career counseling from both our highly experienced residency administrative personnel, as well as our institutional Recruiting Department.
-We are the designated western campus of the University of Wisconsin School of Medicine and Public Health.
-We have University of Wisconsin medical students continuously rotating throughout our medical center.
+We offer individualized career counseling from both our highly experienced residency administrative personnel and our institutional Recruiting Department.
+Gundersen is the designated western campus of the University of Wisconsin School of Medicine and Public Health.
+University of Wisconsin medical students continuously rotate throughout our medical center.
 We also host many fourth-year students from around the United States for clerkships.

-General medicine, cardiology and ICU teams consist of an attending, a senior resident, two interns and one or two medical students, creating a familiar academic environment.
+Our General Medicine, Cardiology and ICU teams consist of an attending, a senior resident, two interns and one or two medical students, creating a familiar academic environment.

 Since 1970, Gundersen Medical Foundation has prided itself in providing the very best internal medicine education and training.
-We offer a personalized curriculum to meet your educational goals.
-Our personable and dedicated staff physicians make your learning a priority, offering a blend of autonomy and supervision to enhance your education.
-Gundersen stresses a culture of mutual respect amongst all employees both in the clinical and educational environments.
+Our program features a tailored curriculum to meet your educational goals.
+Personable and dedicated staff physicians prioritize your learning, offering a blend of autonomy and supervision to enhance your education.
+Gundersen stresses a culture of mutual respect among all employees, both in clinical and educational environments.
 This noteworthy characteristic served as the foundation of the ACGME Baldwin Award in 2016.

 Gundersen has a long tradition of providing the highest quality graduate-level medical education.
-Your success as a physician is our goal as a program, and we work tirelessly to ensure excellence within our internal medicine program.
-We would love to hear any questions you have and would welcome you to visit our institution.
+Your success as a physician is our goal as a program, and we work tirelessly to ensure excellence within our Internal Medicine Residency.
+We would love to hear any questions you have and welcome you to visit our institution.

-Why do some people think that University-based programs are the best places to do residency?
+Why do some people think university-based programs are the best places to do residency?
 Will I be able to get a fellowship and do research?

-The most frequently cited reasons for choosing a University-based program are the ability to secure a fellowship, and the opportunity to do valid research projects.
-While we can't speak for every community-based Internal Medicine program in the nation, this is definitely not the case at Gundersen Health System.
+The most frequently cited reasons for choosing a university-based program include the ability to secure a fellowship and the opportunity to do valid research projects.
+While we can't speak for every community-based internal medicine program in the nation, these opportunities also exist at Gundersen Health System.

-Our program is very strong in general internal medicine, traditionally between 30-40% of our graduates go on to fellowship.
-Most get their top fellowship choice.
-For example, some of our residents have gone on to fellowships at the Sloan Kettering Cancer Center, Dartmouth Medical School, the National Institutes of Health, Mayo Clinic, Massachusetts General Hospital, the University of Wisconsin, the University of Iowa, the Medical College of Wisconsin, Indiana University, the University of Minnesota, University of Nebraska and other fine medical centers.
+Our program is strong in general internal medicine, with traditionally between 30 to 40 percent of our graduates going on to complete a fellowship.
+Of those who apply, 96 percent successfully match into fellowship, and most of them get their top fellowship choice.
+For example, some of our residents have transitioned into fellowships at the Sloan Kettering Cancer Center, Dartmouth Medical School, the National Institutes of Health, Mayo Clinic, Massachusetts General Hospital, the University of Wisconsin, the University of Iowa, the Medical College of Wisconsin, Indiana University, the University of Minnesota, the University of Nebraska and other fine medical centers.

-A full listing of fellowship placement over the past fifteen years is available upon request.
+A full listing of fellowship placement over the past 15 years is available upon request.

 Is your program academic enough?

-Actually, this was one of the very things that attracted several of our current residents to our program.
-We strongly emphasize evidence-based and cost-effective medicine, basing our patient care decisions on a critical review of the literature.
-"Because we've always done it that way," is an unacceptable answer when asked for the proof behind a clinical decision.
-All of our conferences, staff teaching sessions, "curbside consults", and bedside teaching are done in this manner.
+Our academic focus is one of the very things that attracted several of our current residents to our program.
+We strongly emphasize evidence-based and cost-effective medicine, basing our patient care decisions on a critical review of literature.
+We do not make care decisions based on maintaining a status quo, and there is always proof behind our clinical choices.
+This approach permeates all our conferences, staff teaching sessions, "curbside consults" and bedside teaching.

-During the first year Research/Quality Improvement Rotation there is an "Evidence-Based Medicine" section to teach basic concepts as they relate to research and patient care.
+During the Research/Quality Improvement Rotation in the first year there is an evidence-based medicine section that teaches basic concepts as they relate to research and patient care.
 These principles quickly become incorporated into your medical decision-making process.
-We have 1-2 formal teaching conferences each day and every staff member in the hospital is involved in medical education at some level.
+We have one to two formal teaching conferences each day and every staff member in the hospital is involved in medical education at some level.

 Will I be well prepared for boards?

-We have had a longstanding board review curricula that helps us to achieve board exam excellence.
-Our current 15 year ABIM certifying exam pass rate is 95%.
+We have long-standing board-review curricula that helps us achieve board exam excellence.
+Our current 15-year ABIM certifying exam pass rate is more than 95 percent.

-The Internal Medicine In-Training Examination is administered to internal medicine residents at each PGY level.
-The results of this examination are used as a baseline to judge their progress in residency training, as well as to fine-tune the resident's knowledge in preparation for the American Board of Internal Medicine Certifying Exam.
-The results from this examination are also used as an indicator for teaching staff in a continuing effort to modify the curricula, which ultimately enhances teaching.
+The Internal Medicine In-Training Examination is administered to Internal Medicine residents at each PGY level.
+The results of this examination are used as a baseline to judge residents' progress in residency training, as well as to fine-tune their knowledge in preparation for the American Board of Internal Medicine Certifying Exam.
+The results from this test are also used as an indicator for teaching staff in a continuing effort to modify our curricula, which ultimately enhances teaching.

 Will I have enough autonomy?

-Autonomy and supervision are two very important aspects of a residency program.
-At Gundersen, the staff provides an excellent blend of the two.
+Autonomy and supervision are two important aspects of a residency program.
+At Gundersen, staff provide an excellent blend of both.
 Autonomy is given in a graded fashion according to each resident's ability.
-The staff do not micromanage and are always eager and willing to hear your impression and patient care plan.
+Staff do not micromanage and are always eager and willing to hear your impression and patient care plan.

-By the second year of residency, most residents are able to have significant autonomy.
+By the second year of residency, most residents have significant autonomy.
 The attending physician is always available in person or by phone if you have any questions.
-Thus, residents have appropriate responsibility and autonomy, but always with the best supervision.
+Thus, residents have appropriate responsibility and autonomy but always with the best supervision.

 Opportunities for Procedures